5/14/2019

 • Management practices for SDS include selecting tolerant varieties, control of SDS and SCN using effective seed treatments, planting problematic fields last, managing SCN, improving field drainage, reducing compaction, evaluating tillage systems, and reducing other stresses on the crop.

-SDS is caused by a virulent strain of the common soil-inhabiting fungus Fusarium solani (also called Fusarium virguliforme).
+SDS is caused by a virulent strain of the common soil-inhabiting fungus Fusarium virguliforme.
 This root-rotting organism infects soybean plants very early in the growing season, often as early as germination to just after crop emergence.
-However, above-ground symptoms occur much later, when the fungus produces a toxin that damages the leaves.
-This article discusses the environmental conditions leading to SDS development, the symptoms it causes in soybeans, and the management strategies growers can use to limit its damage to the crop.
+However, above-ground symptoms occur much later when the fungus produces a toxin that damages the leaves.
+This article will discuss the environmental conditions leading to SDS development, the symptoms it causes in soybeans, and the management strategies growers can use to limit its damage to the crop.

 Soybean leaf showing classic symptoms of sudden death syndrome infection.